juburr/container-tagger-orb/README.md

 Some projects may also want to maintain an `:edge` tag containing the very latest succesful merges into trunk, allowing you to easily pull down images prior to the next release going out.

-This orb will take care of all this!
+This orb will take care of these edge cases and more.

 ### Assumptions and Strategy

-At the moment, this orb requires that your git tags are semantically versioned.
-Examples of valid tags include `v2.5.2`, `v2.5.3-rc1`, `v2.5.3-alpha1`, or `v2.5.3-beta`.
+This orb requires that your git tags are semantically versioned.
+Examples of valid tags include `v2.5.2`, `v2.5.3-rc1`, `v2.5.3-alpha1`, or `v2.5.3-beta4`.

-This orb traverses through your project's `git tag` output to automatically determine if the newest version of your software is worthy of receiving tags such as `:latest`, or `:2`.
+This orb traverses through your project's `git tag` list to automatically determine if the newest version of your software is worthy of receiving tags such as `:latest`, or `:2`.

-Any merge into `master`, `main`, or `develop` will result in an `:edge` tag being created.
+Any merge into `master`, `main`, or `develop` will result in an `:edge` tag being created, assuming your container build job is within a workflow that builds on non-tags.